balopez83/Surface_Pro_4_Hackintosh/README.md

 ## What doesn't work

-- SDcard
 - Wi-Fi (unsupported Chipset)
 - Bluetooth (unsupported Chipset)
 - Accelerometer (unsupported device)
-- FileVault
-- Keyboard fails after sleep or disconnect.
-Reboot resolves this issue
 - Dual Boot with Windows

 ## Credits
-Special thanks to [@Xiashangning](https://github.com/Xiashangning) for the excellent work done on his BigSurface kext<br>
+Special thanks to [@Xiashangning](https://github.com/Xiashangning) for the excellent work done on his BigSurface kext as well as @billabongbro for other Surface specific enhancements<br>